-- TABE (Test of Adult Basic Education) Test for determining the reading and math grade levels of your potential students – http://www.ctb.com/ctb.com/control/productFamilyViewAction?productFamilyId=608&p=products
+TABE (Test of Adult Basic Education) Test for determining the reading and math grade levels of your potential students – http://www.ctb.com/ctb.com/control/productFamilyViewAction?productFamilyId=608&p=products

-- Readiness Test used to judge readiness to take the HSE/TASC™ test
+    - Readiness Test used to judge readiness to take the HSE/TASC™ is teh TASC readiness test.

-- Familiarity with the HSE/TASC™ testing procedures – see guides available at http://www.acces.nysed.gov/aepp/progres.shtml and http://www.acces.nysed.gov/ged/manual_guides.html.
-This material provides an overview of the responsibilities of an HSE/TASC™ teacher and program manager, and has links to the SED HSE Examiner’s Manual and Handbook, so you become familiar with the actual HSE/TASC™ test administration policy and procedures.
+    - Familiarity with the HSE/TASC™ testing procedures – see guides available at http://www.acces.nysed.gov/hse/manual_guides.html This material provides an overview of the responsibilities of an HSE/TASC™ teacher and program manager, and has links to the SED HSE Examiner’s Manual and Handbook, so you become familiar with the actual HSE/TASC™ test administration policy and procedures.
 Students with disabilities may also be eligible for testing accommodations.
-Please become familiar with the rules and regulations regarding testing accommodations available at http://www.acces.nysed.gov/ged/accommodations.html.
-You may also wish to have your students practice taking the HSE/TASC™ test by going to the following website – www.GEDPractice.com.
+Please become familiar with the rules and regulations regarding testing accommodations available at http://www.acces.nysed.gov/ged/accommodations.html .

     - Please Note: NYSED Commissioner’s Regulations require special documentation for persons 16, 17 and 18 years of age to be eligible to test in New York State.
 Please refer to: http://www.acces.nysed.gov/ged/app_process.html for age eligibility regulations.

     After a period of instruction your students should show readiness to sit for the HSE/TASC™ test.
-This readiness is determined by the administration of the _____________.
+This readiness is determined by the administration of the TASC Readiness Test.
 NYSED EPE (Employment Preparation Education) funded adult preparation programs may only refer their students to the HSE/TASC™ test based upon a passing TASC readiness score determined by the NYSED.

     Non NYSED EPE funded programs can use the minimum passing score on the TASC Readiness Test.
 To earn a New York State High School Equivalency diploma, examinees must score a minimum of 500 points on each section (or subtest) and a minimum total score of 2500.
-Our experience shows that the higher the score on the OPT, the higher the probability of passing the test.
-Once the student has attained at least the minimum score of 2250 on the OPT (or 2500 for EPE funded programs), they can be referred to an official GED® test site.
+Our experience shows that the higher the score on the Readiness Test, the higher the probability of passing the test.
+Once the student has attained at least the minimum score, they can be referred to an official HSE test site.
 To find a test site in your area, click on your county at: http://www.acces.nysed.gov/ged/nys_map/counties.html.